dranem05/thinkscripts-pub/README.md

 2. __*Custom Quote Scripts*__
-   These scripts are intended for use on watchlists, anywhere a custom quote can be inserted as a column, and scan queries.
+   These scripts are intended for use on watchlists, anywhere a [custom quote][] can be inserted as a column, and scan queries.
    To use these, the user must copy and paste the code into a custom quote thinkscript code area.
 TOS offers 20 custom quote slots.

 The workflow for ThinkScripts and Custom Quote Scripts can be made much more fluid once TOS enables features open to builtin scripts to user created scripts.
-These are features such as the #Wizard keyword, direct referencing of user created scripts (not just builtin scripts), not creating a copy of referenced thinkscript code when referencing them as a condition in a custom script (this causes changes in the original to not propagate to the custom script), etc.
+These are features such as the `#Wizard` keyword, [direct referencing][script referencing] of user created scripts (not just builtin scripts), not creating a copy of referenced thinkscript code when referencing them as a condition in a custom script (this causes changes in the original to not propagate to the custom script), etc.

 What ThinkScripts Are Available?